captbaritone/jordaneldredge.com/_posts/2011-11-04-backyard-ukulele-session-ukulele-videos-with-chelsea.md

 ::youtube{token=trikN01A5Dc}

 "The Beard Song" was one of the first ukulele songs I fell in love with on Youtube.
-It was written by Rocky and Balls. <a href="http://www.youtube.com/watch?v=Xe3Vsbsb33Q">Check out the original</a>.
+It was written by Rocky and Balls.
+[Check out the original](http://www.youtube.com/watch?v=Xe3Vsbsb33Q).